linsalrob/PhispyAnalysis/modules/README.md

 # lib modules

 Some python modules that we have written.
-Please ensure `lib` is in your PYTHONPATH.
+Please ensure `modules` is in your PYTHONPATH.